 Did you know that there are 32 US satellites orbiting the earth for GPS purposes?

 Much of what we’d been doing for the previous day and a half was give us the tools needed to plan a flight properly.
 Tom took us through each stage, from getting the call from a client to conducting a pre-site survey, putting together an on-site survey, conducting the risk assessment and completing the flight brief.

 Once we’d run through the process with Tom, we split into two groups to carry-out the planning process for another scenario.
 This time we were left to our own devices with a list of useful website and apps.
 It didn’t take long to realise that no one app or website provides all the information you need, and we looked at various digital maps and charts to get the data we needed to fill-out the provided checklist.

 UK Low Flying System

-In the final module of the two-day course the MD and Chief Pilot of Aerial Motion Pictures, Matt Williams, explained how the UK is divided into 20 low flying areas (LFAs).
+In the final module of the two-day course the MD and Chief Pilot of UAVhub Matt Williams, explained how the UK is divided into 20 low flying areas (LFAs).
 Three of these are designated Tactical Training Areas (TTAs) where full-sized fixed-wing aircraft can fly at just 100ft above ground.

 These areas are of significance to drone pilots because small unmanned aircraft (SUA) can legally fly at up to 400ft.
 It’s imperative that the two aircraft don’t meet.